History of the state of São Paulo: Revolutions of 1930 and 1932 (Brazilian Civil War of 1932)

 and finally annihilated by the revolution of 1930.
 This submitted the state to the action of federal interventionists, who, at first, were not even from São Paulo.

-Demands for a São Paulo government soon appeared, which, in the version of the winners of the Brazilian Revolution of 1930, was seen as an attempt to restore the hegemonic groups in São Paulo, whose economic and political interests were being harmed by the new situation.
+Demands for a São Paulo government soon appeared, which, in the version of the winners of the Revolution of 1930, was seen as an attempt to restore the hegemonic groups in São Paulo, whose economic and political interests were being harmed by the new situation.
 However, even some stakeholders, such as João Alberto Lins de Barros sought to reconcile coffee growing with the new federal government guidance.

 Accustomed to leading their own destiny, the ruling classes rose up under the leadership of the Democratic Party, then chaired by Professor Francisco Morato, precisely the party allied with Getulist revolution of 1930.
 The political organization however broke with the federal government and constituted, with the conservative classes and the old PRP, the Frente Única Paulista (United Front of São Paulo).
 The latter sought alliance with other states, particularly with the opposition gaúcha, but in the end the paulistas rebelled, with the support only of troops from the State de Maracaju (now Mato Grosso do Sul).

 On July 9, 1932, the constitutional revolution of São Paulo broke out.
 Pedro de Toledo of São Paulo was proclaimed governor and governed the state.
 Battalions of volunteers were formed, and some army units, a strong contingent from Mato Grosso and almost all of the state public force joined the movement.
 Fifty thousand men initially mobilized, whose command fell to General Bertolo Klingler, and later to Colonel Euclides de Oliveira Figueiredo.

 Industry participated in the revolution with enthusiasm.
 Under the direction of Roberto Cochrane Simonsen, the entire industrial park in São Paulo was placed at the service of the rebellion, dedicated to war production.
 Internal supply lines were also organized.
 The fight lasted, however, only three months and ended with the defeat of the paulistas and the loss of hundreds of lives.

 A few months after the surrender, the federal government, in order to pacify the country, decided to call elections for a Constituent assembly, responding to the main objective of the revolutionaries in São Paulo: the restoration of constitutional order.
 Meanwhile, São Paulo was under military occupation from October 1932 to August 1933.
 Former governor Pedro de Toledo, his secretariat, and other politicians who took an active part in the revolution were exiled.